Shofikul2024/shofikul-ten-sem-final--lab-project/README.md

 Admin User: A temporary admin user is created by default if no users exist in localStorage.
 You can modify the credentials or add more admins by editing the script.js file.

 Limitations
 Data Persistence: All data (users, cart, products) is stored in the browser's localStorage, which is not suitable for a production environment.
-A real-world application would require a backend database (e.g., MySQL, PostgreSQL, MongoDB).
+A real-world application would require a backend database (e.g., MySQL ).

 Admin Functionality: The admin dashboard is basic and only supports adding and deleting products.
 A complete system would include features for editing products, managing orders, and viewing user data.